ulinja/asap/saplib/README.md

 You will have to log out and back in (or reboot) for the changes to take effect.

-## Additional Information
+## Additional Information / Hacking

 ### BASH

-Saplib's bash scripts are stored in '/usr/local/lib/saplib/bash/src'.
+Saplib's bash scripts are stored in `/usr/local/lib/saplib/bash/src`.
-'aliases.sh' and 'prompt.sh' are sourced directly in '/etc/bash.bashrc', as they are only needed when bash is running interactively.
+`aliases.sh` and `prompt.sh` are sourced directly in `/etc/bash.bashrc`, as they are only needed when bash is running interactively.

 All other saplib bash scripts define functions for importing and using in bash scripts.
 A wrapper script is used to source them all at once.
-A global environment variable pointing to the wrapper script is set in '/etc/environment', called '$SAPLIB_BASH'.
-This allows calling 'source $SAPLIB_BASH' in any shell scripts which need to make use of saplib's bash functions.
+A global environment variable pointing to the wrapper script is set in `/etc/environment`, called `$SAPLIB_BASH`.
+This allows calling `source $SAPLIB_BASH` in any shell scripts in which you want to make use of saplib's bash functions.

-While installed, do not remove the '@SAPLIB*' tags from the above-mentioned files, as doing so could fill those files more and more each time you update saplib and break saplib's uninstallation scripts. *(Why would you ever uninstall it though? :smirk:)*
+:heavy_exclamation_mark: Do not remove the `@SAPLIB*` tags from the above-mentioned files, as doing so could fill those files more and more each time you update saplib and break saplib's uninstallation scripts. *(Why would you ever uninstall it though? :smirk:)*

 ### FISH

-Saplib's fish scripts are stored under '/usr/local/lib/saplib/fish/src' and globally sourced by a symlink inside '/etc/fish/conf.d' pointing at the wrapper script '/usr/local/lib/saplib/fish/saplib.fish', which loads all of saplib's fish functions.
+Saplib's fish scripts are stored under `/usr/local/lib/saplib/fish/src` and globally sourced by a symlink inside `/etc/fish/conf.d` pointing at the wrapper script `/usr/local/lib/saplib/fish/saplib.fish`, which loads all of saplib's fish functions.
 See the [fish documentation](https://fishshell.com/docs/current/index.html#initialization-files) for more information.